licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 The example module built with Valtio is complete.
 Its codebase is hosted at [review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/f8e6217](https://github.com/licg9999/review-of-state-management-in-react/tree/master/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/f8e6217).

-## Review of state management with Valtio<a id="example_module_built_with_valtio"></a>
+## Review of state management with Valtio<a id="review_of_state_management_with_valtio"></a>

-In terms of state management, compared with MVC pattern, the brightest pro of Valtio is, although state-changing methods invoke other state-changing methods and trigger side effects of states changing, derived data changing as well as views rerendering, the side effects don't get any more state-changing logics invoked so the state-changing logics can be easily tracked, which makes states changing predictable at limited cost on scaling up the app.
+In Valtio, state-changing logics are defined by state-changing functions.
+To understand what states a state-changing function changes, what state proxies the function changes needs to be tracked out by looking into function bodies of the function and other functions invoked by the function.
+But, unlike tracking state-changing events in MVC pattern, the tracking work in Valtio state-changing functions is as easy as tracking plain functions, which makes states changing in Valtio predictable at limited cost.
 It can be perceived by checking how `TimeState.ts`, `AnalogueState.ts` and `DigitalState.ts` work.
-This benefits maintainability.
+Predictable states changing at limited cost of tracking state-changing hooks makes up the brightest pro of Valtio.

-But meanwhile, the biggest con of Valtio is, a module built with Valtio is actually not completely modularized by default, because when a module gets instantiated multiple times, these instances are sharing exactly the same app-wide states in fact.
-To resolve the modularity issue, proxies need to hosted in React contexts and state-changing methods need to be returned from hooks.
-But this brings extra cost.
+But, on the other hand, a module built with Valtio is actually not completely modularized by default, because when a module gets initialized for multiple instances, these instances are sharing exactly the same app-wide states.
+To resolve this issue, state proxies need to be hosted in React contexts and state-changing functions need to be returned from hooks, which is costly in Valtio.
+Incomplete modularization by default leads to the biggest con of Valtio.

+Besides, a minor con of Valtio is, no strong support is provided for initial states assigning, so extra cost of development is needed.

-To sum up, doing state management with MobX achieves predictable states changing with a bit cost of tracking state-changing logics and taking care of the modularity issue.
-Also, if comparing Valtio with MobX, it's not difficult to find that Valtio is like a simplified version of MobX and they have similar usages and pros.
+To sum up, doing state management with Valtio achieves predictable states changing at limited cost of tracking state-changing logics as well as at extra cost of resolving incomplete modularization.
+Also, if comparing Valtio with MobX, it's easy to find that Valtio state proxies and state-changing functions are pretty much like MobX stores, which makes Valtio pretty much like a lightweight verson of MobX.

-## Summary<a id="summary"></a>
+## Summary for lightweight trials<a id="summary_for_lightweight_trials"></a>

-After reviewing the 4 lightweight trials of state management, MobX, Zustand, Jotai and Valtio, I think the most insightful finding can be, they actually work no worse than reducer-like solutions and with no less cost of development.
-Because state-changing logics can be either easily tracked or clearly defined, they all achieve predictable states changing.
-Because different preferences on state management are taken, they result in extra cost of development on different aspects.
-Because reading, writing, read-write, write-read state-changing logics can be all fulfilled, they have no inability in state management.
+After reviewing the 4 lightweight trials of state management, MobX, Zustand, Jotai and Valtio, the most insightful finding can be, they actually work no worse than reducer-like solutions and at no less cost of development.
+Because what states state-changing logics change can all be known at limited cost, they all achieve predictable states changing at limited cost.
+But, because of their different preferences, they result in extra cost of development on differently.
+In addition, because latest states can be accessed immediately after some states are changed, they have no inability in any kind of state-changing logics.

-Besides, another interesting insight is, Zustand is designed like a lightweight version of RTK, Jotai is designed like a lightweight version of Recoil, Valtio is designed like a lightweight version of MobX.
-I mention this because noticing this might help user devs have a more comprehensive understanding on these libraries, but it's hard to tell whether the authors designed them in these ways on purpose or by accident.
+Then, another interesting insight is, Zustand is designed like a lightweight version of RTK, Jotai is designed like a lightweight version of Recoil, Valtio is designed like a lightweight version of MobX.
+I mention this because noticing this might help user devs have a more comprehensive understanding on these libraries, but I can't tell whether the authors designed them in these ways on purpose or by accident.

 ## What's next<a id="what_s_next"></a>